mcplusa/aem_connector_coveo/README.md

 Now you are ready and can test the Connection.
 If everything works as expected, you should now see a successfull response.

+### Setup Externalizer

+By default, the absolute url of documents will use the [publish domain](https://docs.adobe.com/content/help/en/experience-manager-64/developing/platform/externalizer.html).

+### Setup Login Admin Whitelist

+The Login Admin Whitelist is used to retrieve ACL of documents and apply the permissions, to configure it visit the [System Configuration](http://localhost:4502/system/console/configMgr) and modify `Apache Sling Login Admin Whitelist`.
+Check `Bypass the whitelist` and add `coveo-aem-integration` in the `Whitelist regexp` input.

 ### Index custom fields

 By default only basic fields are indexed.
 You can add additional fields using the Coveo Index Configuration in [System Configuration](http://localhost:4502/system/console/configMgr).
 Each entry contains a primary type (cq:Page or dam:Asset) and multiple index rules.